proof88/PRooFPS-dd/doc/menu-03-Crypto.md

  - **Blockchain:** a list of records securely linked together via cryptographic hashes.
 Examples: Ethereum, Tron, Solana.
 [More on Wikipedia.](https://en.wikipedia.org/wiki/Blockchain)
  - **Cryptocurrency:** digital currency using cryptography for managing transactions.
 Usually we just say: crypto.
 They live on a blockchain.
  - **Stable Coin:** a cryptocurrency pegged to another asset, such as a fiat currency or gold, to maintain a stable price.
 Examples: USDT, USDC.
 Some also treat Bitcoin as stable coin.
- - **Altcoin:** alternative coin, basically any other coin which is neither stable coin nor Bitcoin.
+ - **Altcoin:** alternative coin, basically any other crypto coin/token which is neither stable coin nor Bitcoin.
+ - **CA:** Contact Address: a public address of a smart contract, you can use to buy/sell tokens.
+[More on 1inch.](https://help.1inch.io/en/articles/5711414-what-is-the-difference-between-a-wallet-address-contract-address-and-a-private-key)
  - **CEX:** Centralized exchange where you can trade using the wallet provided by the exchange.
 [Jump to section.](#cex)
  - **DEX:** Decentralized exchange where you can trade using your own soft-wallet.
 [Jump to section.](#dex)
  - **KYC:** Know Your Customer: a bundle of security measures to fight against money loundering, stealing, etc., basically you have to identify yourself in various ways to the service provider.